Rita Chatterton: Vince McMahon sexual assault allegation

 In 1992, producers working for television personality and journalist Geraldo Rivera reached out to Chatterton regarding the rape allegation against McMahon.
 She came forward and told her story publicly on two of Rivera's shows: Now It Can Be Told and The Geraldo Rivera Show.
 According to New York Magazine, her allegations did not get much coverage at the time due to the WWF facing other scandals, including allegations of steroid distribution and child sexual abuse allegations involving other WWF officials.
 McMahon denied the allegation and, along with his wife, Linda, sued Chatterton, Rivera and Rivera's producers.
 The lawsuit was abandoned after he was indicted in the steroid case which ended with his acquittal in 1994.

 Her allegation resurfaced in June 2022.
 While her wrestling career was being profiled by Abraham Riesman for New York Magazine, new sexual misconduct allegations from other women were made against McMahon, leading her to speak publicly for the first time since 1992.
 Wrestler Leonard Inzitari corroborated her story in the piece.
-That December, Chatterton filed a lawsuit against McMahon, seeking $11.75 million in damages.
+That December, Chatterton's legal team sent McMahon a demand letter, seeking $11.75 million in damages.
 McMahon settled it later that month, with his attorney stating that he maintains his innocence but settled to "avoid the cost of litigation".
 People familiar with the matter reported that McMahon agreed to a multimillion-dollar settlement.

 In February 2024, The Wall Street Journal reported that federal investigators were probing the sexual assault allegations against McMahon and whether payments made to his accusers violated federal law.
 Chatterton was named in a grand jury subpoena as being one of the women whose claims are being investigated.
 A year later, it was reported that the investigation had been dropped.